Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ### Contrast Ratio

 As part of my drive to make sure this project is as accessible as possible, and to act upon feedback from previous project, I have used [WebAIM's contrast checker](https://webaim.org/resources/contrastchecker/bookmarklet).
-I have
+I have used this tool to test the Coolers template I used after it failed the contrast ratio tests to improve upon the contrast of background/foreground colours and ran the test again, which passed (see Justifications > Background Colour)